drBenway/pixi-vn-wiki/start/transition.md

 import { showWithDissolveTransition } from '@drincs/pixi-vn'

 let sprite = new CanvasSprite(yourTexture)
-// you can pass a canvas element showWithDissolveTransition('image1', sprite, { duration: 2 })
+// you can pass a canvas component showWithDissolveTransition('image1', sprite, { duration: 2 })
 ```